jamesm224/ProSynTaxDB-workflow/README.md

   - Optional:
     - Feel free to add any other sample metadata columns as they will not impact the workflow.

 3. Edit Snakemake specifications and resource specifications in ```profile/config.yaml``` file:
+For tips on figuring out your cluster resource specification for this section, visit [HPC Resource Tips](docs/readme_extras/resource_tips.md).

   - **Required** edits:
     - `jobs`: number of jobs you would like to run at once on the compute cluster.
+    - `default-resources: partition`: partition name to submit jobs to.
     - `default-resources: time`: amount of time to allocate to all jobs in pipeline.
-    - `default-resources: partition`: partition name to submit jobs to.
     - `default-resources: mem`: amount of memory to allocate to "default" rules (those not listed in `set-resources` section).
     - `set-resources: cpus_per_task`: number of cores to allocate for multi-threaded jobs.
     - `set-resources: mem`: amount of memory to allocate for multi-threaded jobs.